SamBumgardner/Intro-To-Video-Game-Development/projects/midterm.md

 to be a bit messy and fraught with unexpected complications - there's plenty you'll learn by doing that's difficult to capture theoretically.

-Our goal isn't exactly to make the best game ever
+Our goal isn't really to make the best game ever.
+For this project, we want to make something small (and hopefully fun!) that lets us test what we've learned so far.

 ## Due Dates
 This project is worth 20% of the class's total grade and our work time is stretched across several